Adnuntius/documentation/stats/stats-defined.md

 # The Stats Defined

-There are three kinds of stats recorded, each with some overlap: advertising stats, publishing stats and external ad unit stats.
+There are three families of stats recorded, each with some overlap: advertising stats, publishing stats and external ad unit stats.

-Here's what they each mean.
+Here's what is recorded in each stats family.

 ## Advertising Stats